List of extreme points of Malaysia

 The extreme points of Malaysia include the coordinates that are further north, south, east or west than any other location in Malaysia; and the highest and the lowest altitudes in the country.

-The latitude and longitude are expressed in decimal degree notation, in which a positive latitude value refers to the northern hemisphere, and a negative value refers to the southern hemisphere.
-Similarly, a positive longitude value refers to the eastern hemisphere, and a negative value refers to the western hemisphere.
 The coordinates used in this article are sourced from Google Earth, which makes use of the WGS84 geodetic reference system.
 Additionally, a negative altitude value refers to land below sea level.